 Skip to main content

-If you are due to have a medical treatment or surgery in one of our hospitals, there may be a chance that you will need to stay in an intensive care unit (ICU) afterwards.
-ICU is a specialised unit in a hospital that provides intensive medical care and monitoring for patients who are critically ill or recovering from major surgery.
-It is also sometimes referred to as the Intensive Therapy Unit (ITU).
+If you are due to have medical treatment or surgery in one of our hospitals, you might need to spend some time in an intensive care unit (ICU).
+ICU is a specialised area where intensive medical care and monitoring is provided for patients who are critically ill or recovering from major surgery.

-A stay in the ICU might be needed if you need close monitoring, one-to-one nursing or specialised medical treatment following your procedure.
-This could include monitoring your heart rate, breathing, blood pressure, or other vital signs.
-You may also need specialised treatments or procedures, such as mechanical ventilation, dialysis, or blood transfusions.
+A stay in the ICU might be required if you need close monitoring, one-to-one nursing or specialised medical treatment following your procedure.
+This could include monitoring of your heart rate, breathing, blood pressure, or other vital signs.

 During your stay in the ICU, you and your family can expect to receive a high level of care and support from the medical team.
 You will be closely monitored by our doctors and nurses, who are trained to manage complex medical conditions and respond quickly to any changes in your condition.
 Your family will also be kept informed of your progress and involved in decisions about your care.

-At Blackrock Health, all three of our hospitals have a long-standing history of excellence in the field of surgery.
-Across the three hospitals, we have a shared history of many decades in providing expert surgical care, and to do so need highly skilled intensivists and specialist anaesthetists trained in intensive care.
-We have a reputation for using the latest surgical and anaesthetic techniques and technologies.
-We are committed to providing personalised care that is tailored to your individual needs.
-Our team works closely with other specialists to ensure that you receive the best possible care before, during and after your surgery.
-Whether you require surgery for a minor issue or a more complex condition requiring the Intensive care Unit, we can help you on your journey towards the best possible outcome.
+At Blackrock Health, all three of our hospitals have a long-standing history of excellence in the field of healthcare.
+We share decades of experience in providing expert surgical and medical care, supported by highly skilled ICU professionals.
+We invest in the latest techniques and technologies and provide personalised care tailored to individual needs.
+Our ICU team works closely with other specialists to ensure that you receive the best care before, during and after your surgery.
+We support you at all stages of your journey towards the best possible outcome.

 Our Intensive Care Units